 We strongly uphold the principle of Value for Money: ‘Spending less, spending well, and spending wisely’.

 If you would like more information on how we use resources, you can see our audited accounts, which are published here: 2015; 2016; 2017.
 Our 2018 financial year has been extended to complete on 31 June 2019, so that it aligns with the academic year.
 These accounts will be published in due course.

 Refunds and Compensation Policy

 This regulation does not apply should a student exercise their statutory right to cancel their enrolment within 14 days, in which case no fees or charges will apply and any monies paid will be refunded.

-1. There is no general entitlement to a refund of tuition fees once a student has started their course, except in the case of overpayment or receipt of sponsorship after payment of the fees by the student.
+1. There is no general entitlement to a refund of tuition fees once a student has registered on their course, except in the case of overpayment or receipt of sponsorship after payment of the fees by the student.
 Refunds for other reasons will only be made in specific circumstances as set out below.